Taciann62/Data-Cleaning-on-GoogleSheet-Excel/README.md

 - Excel & Google Sheet for data cleaning and visualisation

 ### Data Preparation
-In the initial data preparation phase, I downloaded the dataset from Kaggle and then proceeded to upload it to Microsoft Excel, where I sorted it for missing values and outliers.
-I first selected the entire sheet (ctrl+A), then proceeded to filter.
+In the initial data preparation phase, I downloaded the dataset from Kaggle and then uploaded it to Microsoft Excel, where I sorted it to identify missing values and outliers.
+I first selected the entire sheet (Ctrl+A), then proceeded to filter.
 The filter button made it easy to find UKNOWN, ERRORS and BLANKS.

  ### Before filter and sort: